trashbirdecology/luisdva.github.io/_posts/2015-07-22-Presentation-to-publication.md

 ### Why present

 Scientific conferences are a great forum for discussion, networking, getting a sense of what the current state of research is, and ultimately becoming a part of the research community.
-In addition to gaining experience with public speaking, language skills, and presentation design; I was always told to present my work at conferences as a way to promote published or upcoming work, or to get feedback and new ideas from a wide pool of experts. *Notice how I leave out how presenting can help with “getting noticed” even if it’s “half the battle.”
+In addition to gaining experience with public speaking, language skills, and presentation design; I was always told to present my work at conferences as a way to promote published or upcoming work, or to get feedback and new ideas from a wide pool of experts. *Note how I leave out how presenting can help with “getting noticed” even if it’s “half the battle.”

 ### Why publish